Vulnerability Rating TaxonomyVersion 1.7 (current) last updated on 15 Apr 2019

-At the beginning 2016, we released the Bugcrowd Vulnerability Rating Taxonomy (VRT) in an effort to further bolster transparency and communication, as well as to contribute valuable and actionable content to the bug bounty community.
+At the beginning of 2016, we released the Bugcrowd Vulnerability Rating Taxonomy (VRT) in an effort to further bolster transparency and communication, as well as to contribute valuable and actionable content to the bug bounty community.

 Bugcrowd’s VRT is a resource outlining Bugcrowd’s baseline priority rating, including certain edge cases, for vulnerabilities that we see often.
 To arrive at this baseline priority, Bugcrowd’s security engineers started with generally accepted industry impact and further considered the average acceptance rate, average priority, and commonly requested program-specific exclusions (based on business use cases) across all of Bugcrowd’s programs.

 Implications for bug hunters

 Bugcrowd’s VRT is an invaluable resource for bug hunters as it outlines the types of issues that are normally seen and accepted by bug bounty programs.
 We hope that being transparent about the typical priority level for various bug types will help program participants save valuable time and effort in their quest to make bounty targets more secure.
 The VRT can also help researchers identify which types of high-value bugs they have overlooked, and when to provide exploitation information (POC info) in a report where it might impact priority.